koserLeos/bind9/doc/arm/load-balance.inc.rst

 to reduce the overall load on any one server.
 There are many ways to achieve load balancing:

-   - Client-side method is to publish DNS records with support for load-balancing (such as :ref:`HTTPS <https_balance>` records, :ref:`MX <mx_balance>` records, :ref:`SRV <srv_balance>` records).
+   - The client-side method is to publish DNS records with support for load-balancing (such as :ref:`HTTPS <https_balance>` records, :ref:`MX <mx_balance>` records, or :ref:`SRV <srv_balance>` records).
-   - :ref:`Tailored-response method <tailored_responses>`, which takes
+   - The :ref:`tailored-response method <tailored_responses>` takes
-     advantage of built-in BIND 9 features such as GeoIPs within :any:`acl` blocks, :any:`view` blocks to send different clients tailored responses.
+     advantage of built-in BIND 9 features, such as GeoIPs within :any:`acl` blocks and :any:`view` blocks, to send different clients tailored responses.
-   - :ref:`Last resort <last_resort_balance>` option, :any:`rrset-order` and
+   - The :ref:`last-resort <last_resort_balance>` option uses the :any:`rrset-order` and
      :any:`sortlist` features in BIND.

 Each approach is described in the following sections and the limits to each are